Schön Properties

-Schön Properties is a Dubai-based real estate developer.
-The company generated a gross development value of over USD $ 2 billion.
-It was founded in 1971 in Singapore by the Schon family, which originated in Pakistan.
-The company has been involved in several development projects in Dubai, including the Schon Business Park project and Dubai Lagoons in Dubai Investment Park which was started in 2005, but was hit hard by the financial crisis of 2007–2008 and those projects were put on hold.
-In 2015, the company successfully delivered 1.6 million square feet project called Schon Business Park, consisting of 72 retail outlets and 304 offices.
+Schön Properties was a Dubai-based real estate developer owned by the Schon family, which originated in Pakistan.
+The company had been involved in several development projects in Dubai, including the Schon Business Park project and Dubai Lagoons in Dubai Investments Park, which was started in 2005, but was hit hard by the 2008 financial crisis.
+In 2015, the company delivered a 1.6 million square feet project called Schon Business Park, consisting of 72 retail outlets and 304 offices.

+In August of 2018 Dubai Land Department seized assets of Schon properties alleging that the company had exploited its investors.
+As of 2024, the company's website was no longer active.

+History

+The company was founded in 1971 in Singapore by the Schon family, which originated in Pakistan.